 - A node dashboard is similar to the tier dashboard in that it is based on the number of requests the node handled.
 The transaction scorecard displays the metrics for the single node.

-- In a business transaction dashboard, the transaction scorecard displays the metrics for entry point to an instance of a business transaction.
+- In a business transaction dashboard, the transaction scorecard displays the metrics for the entry point of a business transaction.

 Transaction Score View